newaetech/chipwhisperer/README.md

 * 5x improved capture speed
 * Tutorials all include output with three different targets (Nano, Lite (XMEGA), Lite (STM32F)), making it easier to compare your output to the tutorials output when you are following along.
 * Fully usable as a standalone python package
+* Project API supports import and export to zip file to move projects around.

 An overview of the major changes can be found on the new ReadtheDocs [Overview Page](https://chipwhisperer.readthedocs.io/en/stable/getting-started.html).